wellcomecollection/platform/loris/README.md

 ## Testing Loris with nginx

-In order to test Loris with it's nginx config this project provides a `docker-compose.yml`
+In order to test Loris with its nginx config this project provides a `docker-compose.yml`

 This can be run using (substituting env variables as necessary):